PeteStanSmith/SublimeForRPG/README.md

 ### 2.1
 Version 2.1 is here, offering far superior error logging and error handling, as well as some code re-factoring.
 Stand by for 2.2 next week since we have a 4 day weekend.
 ### 2.0
 Version 2.0 is here! - The commands are now fully Sublime integrated, and include some level of options, validation and logging.
-It will still blank all of the source dates and will wipe out those pecky hex code highlighting characters people use to use in SEU.
+It will still blank all of the source dates and will wipe out those pesky hex code highlighting characters people use to use in SEU.
 It is now mostly portable, it needs one tweak to the open file command if run on linux or mac os.